fastify/fastify-http-proxy/README.md

 Rewrite the prefix to the specified string.
 Default: `''`.

-### beforeHandler
+### preHandler

-A `beforeHandler` to be applied on all routes.
+A `preHandler` to be applied on all routes.
 Useful for performing actions before the proxy is executed (e.g. check for authentication).

 ### replyOptions